-Offensive Security Engineer & AI Security Researcher
+Offensive Security Engineer & AI Security Engineer

 Key Responsibilities: